LenaYork/rsschool-cv22/cv.md

 mostly with such libraries as bootstrap and jQuery.
 I have used ReactJS for making SPA.
 I also have basic knowledge of PHP and SQL.

+The VCS I've been using is Git.
+The CMS I've been using is Wordpress.